DannyPeck/expression_calculator/README.md

 Expression Calculator using a Parsing Table and Grammar Objects

 ## Input Constraints
-I have designed the calculator to only accept input where there is a space between each token. e.g. ( 1 + 3 ) * ( 4 - 2 )
+- I have designed the calculator to only accept input where there is a space between each token. e.g. ( 1 + 3 ) * ( 4 - 2 )
+- To quit the program enter the input QUIT

 ## Supported Operators / Symbols
 - Addition: +